BetterBites - Healthy Recipe Mobile App and Responsive Web Design

 BetterBites Problem Statement:

-They need a simple, clutter-free solution that provides easy-to-follow, high-quality recipes with minimal ingredients and clear nutritional information—supporting both individual goals and family needs.
+Health-conscious individuals often find healthy cooking time-consuming and uninspiring, highlighting the need for a simple, clutter-free solution that offers quick, enjoyable recipes with minimal ingredients and clear nutritional information to support both personal and family goals.

 BetterBites Goal Statement: